alleyinteractive/wp-alleyvate/README.md

 ### `disable_block_editor_rest_api_preload_paths`

-This feature disables preloading Synced Patterns (Reusable Blocks) on the block edit screen to improve performance on sites with many patterns.
+This feature enhances the stability and performance of the block edit screen by disabling the preloading of Synced Patterns (Reusable Blocks).
+Typically, preloading triggers `the_content` filter for each block, along with additional processing.
+This can lead to unexpected behavior and performance degradation, especially on sites with hundreds of synced patterns.
+Notably, an error in a single block can propagate issues across all block edit screens.
+Disabling preloading makes the system more resilient—less susceptible to cascading failures—thus improving overall admin stability.
+For technical details on how WP core implements preloading, refer to `wp-admin/edit-form-blocks.php.`

 ## About